Physiology (kidneys, digestive system, reproduction)

 Twenty hours of exercises are planned in the form of practical laboratory work and tutorials.
 Their main aim is to illustrate various characteristic and important elements of physiopathology.
 In this context, clinical cases in which the student is required to seek information and propose a diagnostic approach will be proposed.
 Some of the elements seen during the tutorial sessions form part of the subject.
 These points will be clarified.

-The final mark is reduced by :
+The final grade is negatively affected by

 Training | Study programme | Block | Credits | Mandatory |